 Eagle Hill is one of the few schools in the nation to offer summer programs for kids with ADHD.
-Others include the Landmark School in Prides Crossing, Massachusetts, the Parker Academy, a day school in Concord, New Hampshire, and the Oak Creek Ranch School in Sedona, Arizona.
+Others include the Landmark School in Prides Crossing, Massachusetts, and the Parker Academy, a day school in Concord, New Hampshire.

 Like STPs, these programs are expensive.
 The cost of a six-week session can exceed $8,000.